bkuhn/talks/SCALE-2014/npo-acct.markdown

 </p>
 </span>

-# Why Is This Wheel Reinvented?: 2nd Reason
+# Why Is This Wheel Reinvented?: 2nd

 + Accounting is seen as purely horizontal market software.